dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 because in those languages, if is a statement, not an expression.

-### 3.7 Updating Existing Records--Another Use for WHERE
+### 3.7 Updating Existing Records -- Another Use for WHERE

-Now that you've got nice generalized select and where functions, you're in a good position to write the next feature that every database needs--a way to update particular records.
+Now that you've got nice generalized select and where functions, you're in a good position to write the next feature that every database needs -- a way to update particular records.
 In SQL the update command is used to update a set of records matching a particular where clause.
 That seems like a good model, especially since you've already got a where-clause generator.
 In fact, the update function is mostly just the application of a few ideas you've already seen: using a passed-in selector function to choose the records to update and using keyword arguments to specify the values to change.
 The main new bit is the use of a function MAPCAR that maps over a list, `*db*` in this case, and returns a new list containing the results of calling a function on each item in the original list.

 ```c
 (defun update (selector-fn &key title artist rating (ripped nil ripped-p))